mickeyshaughnessy/StarConflict/Cards/README.md

 their class attribute and method definitions, ie what they do.

 The `DroneOrbitalDefenders.py` file can be used as a template for new additions.
-Note that this class inherits all the methods attributes from the abstract Card class in the main directory.
+Note that a new class inherits all the methods attributes from the abstract Card class in the main directory.
 Specific cards overwrite these methods and attributes as needed.